buddhist-uni/buddhist-uni.github.io/_courses/philosophy.md

   - mahayana
   - lay
 next_course_descs:
-  - "If you're enjoying studying the suttas with Bhikkhu Bodhi, this course continues his lectures and our reading of the Majjhima Nikaya, going thematically through half the Middle Length Discourses — a long course, by the end of which you'll have an excellent foundation in early Buddhism.
+  - "If you're enjoying studying the suttas with Bhikkhu Bodhi, this course continues his lectures and our reading of the Majjhima Nikāya, going thematically through half the Middle Length Discourses — a long course, by the end of which you'll have an excellent foundation in early Buddhism.
 And don't worry, these lectures were recorded on modern equipment and are much easier to listen to!"
   - "Dig deeper into the path of mental cultivation by which right view is realized."
   - "An important branch in any philosophy, but especially in Buddhism, this course asks how we might explain ethics especially in light of Western philosophy."
   - "Notoriously difficult to explain, and even harder to understand, and yet tremendously important, in this class we explore what can be said about the unconditioned."